 I know this is hard.
 I know you are confused.
 But two years is a long time, and I would hate for a coffee date to rewind any of your progress.
 You are the most important person in this situation.
 Hold your heart above all others.
 Take a deep breath and remind yourself: you don’t need to get closure from them to move forward.
 You can give that to yourself.

-Have a question for Stef?
-Send your questions to: firstname.lastname@example.org.
+Have a question for us?
+Send your questions to: email@example.com.
 FYI, we will strip gender identifiers and names from all questions.
-If you haven't already, get to know Stef.
+If you haven't already, get to know Stef.comments powered by Disqus